sime/cv/README.md

 Head of Product
 ---------------
 I'm a developer → engineering manager → product manager → head of product person!
-I guide the product orginsation by fielding the inputs to discover appropriate solutions for our users that are viable for the business.
+I guide the product organisation by fielding the inputs to discover appropriate solutions for our users that are viable for the business.
 Self-custody is hard and introduces a paradigm shift in the mental model for the convenience-seeking user.

 Location: Prague, Czech Republic